 One Flew South lived up to the hype.
-The decor is fresh and modern, fitting for the international terminal.
-The staff was all professional, efficient and friendly.
+The decor is fresh and modern.
+The staff were all professional, efficient and friendly.
 A place can rarely pull off all three.
 The food is top-notch and the only fault we found was the servings are a bit small for the price.
 Drinks were inventive and flavorful with prices on the top end of what you’d find at a restaurant bar in a major city.
 Our check ended up being right around $100 with 3 drinks, 2 entrees, and two desserts.

 This post first appeared on Your Mileage May Vary